G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Discussion

 Our study has several limitations.
 First, the results of the simulations and applications are not a theoretical argument for generalising to all situations.
-Second, we studied only logistic and Cox PH regression: other models could be applied.
-Keil and Edwards \cite{Keil_Edwards_2018} proposed a review of possible Q-models with a time-to-event outcome.
+Second, we studied only logistic and Cox PH regression: other working models could be applied.
+Keil and Edwards\cite{Keil_Edwards_2018} proposed a review of possible models for $Q(A,L)$ with a time-to-event outcome.
 Third, we considered only a reduced number of covariates, which could explain the abovementioned equivalence between the GC and the IPW with the extreme censoring rate.
-Last, we did not consider competing events or time-varying confounders that require specific estimation methods \cite{Young_2020, Daniel_2013}.
+Last, we did not consider competing events or time-varying confounders that require specific estimation methods.\cite{Young_2020, Daniel_2013}

-To conclude, by means simulation and two applications on real datasets, this study tended to show the higher power of the GC compared to IPW to estimate the causal effect with time-to-event outcomes.
-All the risk factors should be considered in the Q-model.
-Our work is a continuation of the emerging literature that questions the near-exclusivity of propensity score-based methods in causal inference.
+To conclude, by means simulation and two applications on real datasets, this study tended to show the lower power of the IPW compared to GC and DRS to estimate the causal effect with time-to-event outcomes.
+All the risk factors should be considered in GC to overcome the self-induce selection bias.
+Our work is a continuation of the emerging literature that questions the near-exclusivity of PS-based methods in causal inference.